hialin/hial/README.md

 ### Examples:

 - A *folder* of the file system is a cell.
-It may have *sub* items (files or folders which it contains) and may have a *super* (parent folder).
+It may have *sub* cells (files or folders which it contains) and may have a *super* cell (parent folder).
 Its *attr* items are creation/modification date, access rights, size, etc. The folder name is both the *label* and the *value*.

 - A *file* of the file system is a cell.
 It has no *sub* items, may have one *super*, has the same *attr* as a folder and both a *label* and *value* as its name.
 A file cell can be *interpreted* in many other ways (string cell, json/yaml/xml cell tree, programming cell trees).